Course List

 Introduction to Stage Technology 7240 This course introduces the techniques and processes involved in stage management, prop construction, lighting, the setup and operation of sound systems, and the operation of projection equipment.
 The program develops basic construction techniques for stage property and scenery; affords practice in stage crew work, which includes the erection and striking of scenery; and provides an overview of related occupations in radio and television.

-Intermediate Stage Technology (Concentrator) 7241 This course will train students in the use and management of the various elements of technical production during a dance, music, or theatrical performance.
+Intermediate Stage and Event Technology (Concentrator) 7241 This course will train students in the use and management of the various elements of technical production during a dance, music, or theatrical performance.
 These elements include the rigging and movement of sets, scenery, and lighting equipment, the use of computerized switching systems for lighting and sound, the management and distribution of stage properties, etc. Students will also be taught to manage the complex support tasks that are involved in a performance.
 They will explore apprenticeship, higher education options career training, and professional placement.

-Advanced Stage Technology (Capstone) 7242 This course will build on foundation skills in Stage Technology and Production to include design in variety of theatrical productions.
+Advanced Stage and Event Technology (Capstone) 7242 This course will build on foundation skills in Stage Technology and Production to include design in variety of theatrical productions.
 Students will use analytical skills to interpret literary material to create a design concept.
 Students will be familiar with design elements, drafting techniques, computer software, and modeling skills necessary to prepare designs and models of theatrical sets.
 They will be trained to interpret mechanical drawings to safely use appropriate power equipment to construct sets based on artist’s designs.
 They will also become familiar with the diverse array of production materials and techniques used to augment live theatrical productions.

 Game Design and Integration (Pathway 114)

-Intermediate Game Design (Concentrator) 7261 This course refines student skills and expands student knowledge in current technologies, media and art applications, and emerging technological advances that impact the game design field.
+Intermediate Game Art and Production (Concentrator) 7261 This course refines student skills and expands student knowledge in current technologies, media and art applications, and emerging technological advances that impact the game design field.
 Students will refine skills in design, animation, graphic imaging, coding and multimedia production to prepare for employment, advanced training, or higher education in project or software design.
 Students will explore other industry application including a mobile application design and technology.

 Introduction to Game Design 7260 This course introduces students to the rapidly developing field, game design and production.
 They will explore current technologies, media and art applications, and emerging technological advances that impact this ever-expanding field.
 They will combine foundations in design, animation, graphic imaging, and multimedia production to prepare for employment, advanced training, or higher education in project or software design.